Scream of Fear title screen, edited by Royale with Tees

 What We Love

-Some will grumble at how derivative the story may be to some of its predecessors (Psycho), but the execution of Scream of Fear silences any of those criticisms for us.
+Some will grumble at how derivative the story may be to some of its predecessors, but the execution of Scream of Fear silences those criticisms.

-First off, the elements of the story are perfectly set.
+First, the elements of the story are perfectly set.
 Beautiful woman?
 Check.
 A beautiful location?
 Check.
 A lineup of creepy villains?
 Check.
-Add that our fragile protagonist sits in a wheelchair, we feel a visceral sense of danger at every turn.
+With our fragile protagonist in a wheelchair, there’s a visceral sense of danger at every turn.
+Shots such as the wheelchair slowly rolling next to an ungated pool in the dark courtyard add to this effect.

 Secondly, the black and white photography is beautifully shot, whether through a moving car, or on the cliffs of the Riviera.
 The contrast is calculated and inescapable: black glasses against Penny’s pale face, the tuxedo of Dr. Gerrard.
-We appreciated shots such as the wheelchair slowly rolling next to an ungated pool in the dark courtyard.
 Or a jarring closeup of Penny’s eyes as she expresses fear.
 Tactics from Hammer’s horror flicks were used to great effect in Scream of Fear.

 Most importantly, the performances were strong.
 The movie rested on the shoulders of actress Susan Strasberg, daughter of legendary Actor’s Studio founder and Michael Corleone nemesis, Lee Strasberg.
 Her fear, desperation, and fragility are fully present in every scene.
 Ann Todd plays a seemingly caring stepmother – who, in the back of our minds at least – might just be hiding something.
 The same could be said of the slithery Ronald Lewis or Hammer veteran Sir Christopher Lee (Star Wars, Lord of the Rings).